Skip to content

 The size of the data quality check histogram that is generated for a preview of a data quality incident.

-This parameter could be also configured by setting DQO_INCIDENTS_CHECK_HISTOGRAM_SIZE environment variable.
+This parameter can also be configured by setting the DQO_INCIDENTS_CHECK_HISTOGRAM_SIZE environment variable.

 --dqo.incidents.column-histogram-size